PedroBeschoren/Beschoren_Aragon_etal_2024/README.md

 This repository holds the full data and code for this manuscript (auhtor names and affiliations available upon publication)

-Instructions for the use of the qiime2 pipeline used for this repository can be found [here](https://github.com/PedroBeschoren/Beschoren_Aragon_etal_2023/blob/main/Code/qiime2_preProcessing/README.MD)
+**Instructions for the use of the qiime2** pipeline used for this repository can be found [here](https://github.com/PedroBeschoren/Beschoren_Aragon_etal_2023/blob/main/Code/qiime2_preProcessing/README.MD)

-Instructions for the use of the R pipeline used for this repository can be found [here](https://github.com/PedroBeschoren/Beschoren_Aragon_etal_2023/blob/main/Code/README.MD)
+**Instructions for the use of the R pipeline** used for this repository can be found [here](https://github.com/PedroBeschoren/Beschoren_Aragon_etal_2023/blob/main/Code/README.MD)

 This research, and the public availability of the code, was funded by the Dutch Research Council (NWO, Gravitation programme, MiCRop project, 024.004.014).

 ### These are the main analysis methods employed
 * Permanovas, beta dispersion and NMDS ordinations on CSS normalized microbiome data
 * basic alpha diversity analysis (shannon)
 * Classic DeSeq2 analysis for differentially abundant ASVs
 * Random Forest, defining ASVs that predict treatment classes
 * Network analysis, defining keystone taxa, module connectors and module hubs
 * Summarization of ASVs classified as important by random forest, networks and deseq with fisher tests
     * visualization of ASV taxonomies with heat trees
 * Neutral models per treatment using species + compartment as the source
     * follow-up with above-expected communities permanovas and heat tree visualization
     * follow-up with diversity indexes (Shannon, simpson and obseved richness) within every single taxonomic group

 ### Can I just donwload all of it and re-run locally?

 Yes!
-If you don't feel like cloning the github repository you can jsut download a .zip from the green "code" box just above
+If you don't feel like cloning the github repository you can just download a .zip from the green "code" box above

-run the scripts serially as in the instructions linked above.
-R package isntallation is facilitated by the first chunk of the first script
+run the scripts serially as in the instructions linked [here](https://github.com/PedroBeschoren/Beschoren_Aragon_etal_2023/blob/main/Code/README.MD) R package isntallation is facilitated by the first chunk of the first script

 ### Suggested tutorials for key tools used in this repository